 - participate in ComEd’s hourly-rate program (RRTP)

 IMPORTANT NOTE: Solicitors may take this renewal opportunity to offer other programs.
 NO ONE from Dynegy, the Village, or ComEd will ever visit your home or call you to enroll or ask for your ComEd account number.
-If a solicitor claims to be the Village’s supplier, Dynegy, or ComEd, take their information and report the incident to the ICC at 800-524-0795 or www.icc.illinois.gov/consumer/complaint.
+If a solicitor claims to be the Village’s supplier, Dynegy, or ComEd, take their information and report the incident to the ICC or at 800-524-0795.

 There is never an enrollment fee, an early termination fee, nor any added monthly fees.

 Electric deregulation has met with great success in Illinois, saving ratepayers billions of dollars: In 2010, most Lisle (and northern Illinois) residents paid the ComEd rate of over 9¢ per kWh.